 "The first seriously-pursued CIA plan to assassinate Castro had its inception in 1960.
 It involved the use of members of the criminal underworld with contacts inside Cuba.
 The operation had two phases; the first ran from August 1960 until late April or early May 1961, when it was called off following the Bay of Pigs..."iii Phase One included using Mafia leaders, poisons, and a large cash payment if the target Fidel Castro was killed.

-In 1961, CIA Deputy Director for Plans (DDP) Richard Bissell tasked William Harvey to develop Executive Action plans and Harvey constructed preparations for using potential assassins to eliminate world leaders.iv v Among the recruited was Jose Marie Andre Mankel known under his cryptonym as QJWIN.vi Executive Action becomes ZRRIFLE expanding the possible targets and pool of assassins for utilization and the Castro plots incorporate ZRRIFLE during Phase Two, and Harvey militarizes the original idea.
+In nineteen sixty-one, CIA Deputy Director for Plans (DDP) Richard Bissell tasked William Harvey to develop Executive Action plans and Harvey constructed preparations for using potential assassins to eliminate world leaders.iv v Among the recruited was Jose Marie Andre Mankel known under his cryptonym as QJWIN.vi Executive Action becomes ZRRIFLE expanding the possible targets and pool of assassins for utilization and the Castro plots incorporate ZRRIFLE during Phase Two, and Harvey militarizes the original idea.